Archaeological Museum of Amphipolis: The Macedonian coinage

 Due to precious metal mines on the peninsula of Halkidiki and the Pangaion Mountains, enough raw materials were available for coinage.
 In the first half of the 5th century BC Alexander I introduced coinage in the Macedonian Kingdom.
 By extending his kingdom to the east, Alexander I brought more mines, located in the vicinity of Philippi, under his control.
 The yield from these mines alone was estimated at one TalentSilver (about 26 kg) per day.
 Depending on the sufficient availability of the raw material silver, the coins were either made of pure silver or of a silver alloy mixed with other metals.
 From the 5th century BC BC, two currencies existed in parallel.
 Heavier and more valuable coins for foreign trade and smaller, lower value, for payments within Macedonia.
 Towards the end of the 5th century, the smaller pieces of silver were gradually replaced by bronze coins.
-Phillip II continued to expand the Macedonian state, gaining control over more mines.
+Philip II of Macedon continued to expand the Macedonian state, gaining control over more mines.
 In addition to the mint in Pella another was built in Amphipolis.
 From this time, gold coins were also made to the Attic standard (see Attic talent), which was introduced by Philip II.